billpatterson/modding/rwtf-modlist/install.md

 ## Install using Wabbajack

+Locate the "Requiem-WTF.wabbajack" file.

+Run wabbajack, then...
-- Run wabbajack, choose "Install from Disk"
+- choose "Install from Disk"
 - Target Modlist: choose the RWTF wabbajack info file you downloaded
 - Modlist Install Location: pick whatever directory you want
 - Resource Download Location: pick a directory, or leave the default value